 Edibles are a great way to add variety to your marijuana use, especially if you want to avoid the health risks associated with smoking weed or vaping, and cannabis brownies are some of the most popular ones.
-Whether you buy them from a dispensary or have a tried-and-tested homemade recipe, you might be wondering about how long they can last before they’re inedible.
+Whether you buy them from a dispensary or have a tried-and-tested homemade recipe, you might be wondering: How long are brownies good for before they go bad?

 If weed brownies are your go-to cannabis edibles but you often end up throwing some away for fear they have gone bad, keep reading to find out more about their shelf life, and how to properly store them.